micro-os-plus/web-jekyll/_posts/releases/2021-01-22-micro-os-plus-first-scriptable-build.md

 ---

-In preparation for the future 7.x release, a major milestone was
+In preparation for the future 7.x release, **a major milestone** was
-reached: the modularised µOS++ was, for the first time, fully built without Eclipse.
+reached: **the modularised µOS++ was, for the first time, fully built in a terminal**, without Eclipse.

+Scriptable builds open the way for adding unit tests to each package, which will help preserve the robustness of the project.

 The preliminary version uses a simplified CMake configuration, that performs monolithic builds for all demo platforms: